Philosophies of Interpretation and Understanding

 - Year of study:

 - Year 2, Year 3 or Year 4

 - Full Year

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-On successful completion of the course, a student will:
+On successful completion of the course, you should: